Published Jan 18, 2026 Updated Jun 22, 2026

 How many square feet are in half an acre?

-Half an acre is 21,780 square feet.
-The conversion is exact because one acre always equals 43,560 square feet.
+Half an acre equals 21,780 square feet.
+The calculation comes from the standard conversion of 1 acre = 43,560 square feet.

 What are the dimensions of a half-acre lot?